javadevjournal/javadevjournal/README.md

 ## Spring Boot Course

-If you are starting with the Spring Boot, we have a free course on the Spring Boot.Our free Spring Boot course start from the basisc and sring you to the speed with the advance concepts of the Spring Boot.The course includes free video lessons to help you lean the concepts more easily.
+If you are starting with the Spring Boot, we have a free course on the Spring Boot.Our free Spring Boot course start from the basic and bring you to the speed with the advance concepts of the Spring Boot.The course includes free video lessons to help you lean the concepts more easily.

 <img src="https://prod-acb5.kxcdn.com/wp-content/uploads/2018/02/spring-boot-icon-200x196.png" height="100">